vldmrkl/blog/content/posts/2019-02-06--winning-the-best-car-app-challenge-at-uofthacks/index.md

 After architecture was done, we started prototyping the UI of a web app.
 <img src="2.png" />

-Samana and I worked on it, and we designed the following workflow:
+Samana and I worked on it, and we designed the following workflow:<br />
 _1._ **Login page**.
-Here, the user would be prompted to authenticate themselves on the Smartcar Authorization Dialog _2._ In case of successful authorization, the vehicle’s data and environmental impact would be displayed on **the dashboard**.
+Here, the user would be prompted to authenticate themselves on the Smartcar Authorization Dialog<br />
+_2._ In case of successful authorization, the vehicle’s data and environmental impact would be displayed on **the dashboard**.<br />

 Oh, we also gave our project a name!
 We called it **Green**icle. ️